WondLa (TV series): Development

 In February 2021, it was announced that Apple, in partnership with Skydance Animation, was creating a television adaptation of The Search for WondLa to stream on Apple TV (formerly Apple TV+).
 It was originally set to be written and executive produced by showrunner Lauren Montgomery with Chad Quant, Tony DiTerlizzi and Skydance Animation head John Lasseter attached as executive producers.
-In August 2022, it was announced that the series was given a two-season order as Montgomery left the project and was replaced by Bobs Gannaway, who had previously co-directed Secret of the Wings (2012) and directed Planes: Fire & Rescue (2014) for Lasseter.
-Lasseter's son, short-film director Bennett Lasseter, was brought on as a consultant on the show.
+In August 2022, it was announced that the series was given a two-season order as Montgomery left the project and was replaced by Bobs Gannaway, who previously co-directed and co-wrote Secret of the Wings (2012) and directed and co-wrote Planes: Fire & Rescue (2014) under Lasseter's leadership at Disneytoon Studios.
 On April 30, 2024, Apple and Skydance announced the cast and the premiere of the series to be set on June 28 with seven episodes of the first season releasing on Apple TV.

 Animation

 Animation provided for the series is made by ICON Creative Studio in Vancouver, British Columbia, Canada.